-6-14.
+203.6-14.
 Occupational Deafness.
 This means permanent partial or permanent total loss of hearing of one or both ears due to prolonged exposure to noise in employment.
 "Noise" means sound capable of producing occupational deafness.
 "Noisy employment" means employment in a circumstance of which an employee is subjected to noise beyond those common to occupational and/or non-occupational life and is predominantly work related.

-a.
-No benefits shall be payable for temporary total or temporary partial disability under this section for loss of hearing due to prolonged exposure to noise.

-b.
-No payment shall be made to an employee under this section unless the employee shall have worked in the noisy employment for a total period of at least 180 days for the employer from whom the employee claims compensation.

-c.
-The employer is liable for the entire occupational deafness to which his or her employment has contributed; but if previous deafness is established by a hearing test or other competent evidence, whether or not the employee was exposed to noise within the 2 months preceding such test, the employer is not liable for previous loss so established nor is the employer liable for any loss for which compensation has previously been paid.

-d.
-No compensation may be paid for tinnitus.

-e.
-Compensation for permanent partial disability due to occupation deafness may be paid only if the loss of hearing exceeds 30% of binaural hearing loss.

-f.
-Hearing impairment determinations will be made using the methods and Hearing Impairment Tables identified in regulations.
+- (a) No benefits shall be payable for temporary total or temporary partial disability under this section for loss of hearing due to prolonged exposure to noise. - (b) No payment shall be made to an employee under this section unless the employee shall have worked in the noisy employment for a total period of at least 180 days for the employer from whom the employee claims compensation. - (c) The employer is liable for the entire occupational deafness to which his or her employment has contributed; but if previous deafness is established by a hearing test or other competent evidence, whether or not the employee was exposed to noise within the 2 months preceding such test, the employer is not liable for previous loss so established nor is the employer liable for any loss for which compensation has previously been paid. - (d) No compensation may be paid for tinnitus. - (e) Compensation for permanent partial disability due to occupation deafness may be paid only if the loss of hearing exceeds 30% of binaural hearing loss. - (f) Hearing impairment determinations will be made using the methods and Hearing Impairment Tables identified in regulations. - 203.6-15.

-6-15.
 Vision Loss.
 Vision loss determinations will be made using methods and Vision Impairment Tables identified in regulations.

-Article VII.
+203.7.
 Termination of Benefits

-7-1.
-Receipt of Social Security Retirement Benefits by the employee will be considered conclusive evidence of retirement, and the liability of the employer for payment of further disability benefits will cease.

-7-2.
-Once begun, temporary total disability benefits may not be terminated by the employer unless:

-a. the employee has returned to work, with any employer in a similar position;

-b. the employee has died;

-c. the employee has refused to undergo a medical examination as prescribed in sec.
-8-5;

-d. the employee has received 250 weeks of benefits or has been paid the maximum compensation allowed;

-e. the employee has refused modified, early return to work, light duty or transitional job assignment;

-f.
-Employee receives Social Security Retirement Benefits;

-g. the employee is unable or unavailable to work for reasons unrelated to the compensable injury;

-h. the employee is terminated for misconduct;

-i. the employee fails to cooperate with reasonable medical or vocational rehabilitation;

-j. the employee fails to maintain contact with the employer at least two times per month, at reasonable intervals identified by the employer from the date of medical assessment.
+- 203.7-1.
+Receipt of Social Security Retirement Benefits by the employee will be considered conclusive evidence of retirement, and the liability of the employer for payment of further disability benefits will cease. - 203.7-2.
+Once begun, temporary total disability benefits may not be terminated by the employer unless: - (a) the employee has returned to work, with any employer in a similar position; - (b) the employee has died; - (c) the employee has refused to undergo a medical examination as prescribed in section 203.8-5; - (d) the employee has received 250 weeks of benefits or has been paid the maximum compensation allowed; - (e) the employee has refused modified, early return to work, light duty or transitional job assignment; - (f) Employee receives Social Security Retirement Benefits; - (g) the employee is unable or unavailable to work for reasons unrelated to the compensable injury; - (h) the employee is terminated for misconduct; - (i) the employee fails to cooperate with reasonable medical or vocational rehabilitation; - (j) the employee fails to maintain contact with the employer at least two times per month, at reasonable intervals identified by the employer from the date of medical assessment.